 25 Market Street, the Nathaniel R. Farley Shoe Factory (1830-56) - One of the oldest commercial buildings still standing on Market Street, it was originally the Nathaniel R. Farley shoe factory.
 The building was altered in 1856 to its current appearance.
 In the second half of the 20th Century the building housed Goodhue's Hardware Store,

-87 High Street, the Sewall Jewett house (1830) - Jewett in 1830, which is the year in which the house is believed to have been built.
-He was the son of Moses Jewett and Abigail Pearson, who lived next door at 89 High St. At one time, this side of High Street was lined with homes owned by members of the Jewett Family.
+87 High Street, the Sewall Jewett house (1830) - The heirs of John Lord sold the lot at 87 High St. to Sewall P. Jewett in 1830, which is the year in which the house is believed to have been built.
+At one time, this side of High Street was lined with homes owned by members of the Jewett Family.

 33 East St., the Old Store (1830) - The house at 33 East St. was built in approximately 1830 near the corner of East and County Streets for use as a store by James Quimby, and was moved to this location in 1850 by Joseph Wait.